circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

     - Otherwise, there are two commits for different values and different rounds (the amnesia case).
         - Let `Commit(v,r)` be the commit for the smaller round.
-        - Let `r'` be the larger rounds of these two.
+        - Let `r'` be the larger round of these two.
 By Point 2, one of the precommit messages are sent by a correct process
-        - This process only sends the precommit in round `r'`, only if it has received a polka for this round.
+        - This process can only send the precommit in round `r'` if it has received a polka for this round.
 That is, when there is a `Polka(v',r',_)`
         - In the new algorithm, the prevote messages in the polka contain `validRound`
         - Again by Point 2, `Polka(v',r',_)` contains a message from a correct process